 This isn’t a list of disposable, flash-in-the-pan trends.
 Rather, we’ve decided to focus on the future classics that just so happen to be having their time in the spotlight right now.
 These are the trending pieces we’d wear ourselves – they’re easy to incorporate into your existing rotation and will remain stylish for years to come.

-From the return of florals to the continued widening of silhouettes, these are the men’s fashion trends to embrace in 2021.
+From the return of military style to the continued relaxing of silhouettes, these are this year’s most wearable men’s fashion trends.

 Who likes short shorts?
-Well, not D&G, Gucci and a plethora of other tastemaking high-fashion houses.
-Not if their SS21 shows were anything to go by.
-This season we’ll be seeing the return of longer, wider shorts, echoing a broader shift that has been taking place across all areas of menswear for some time now.
+Well, not Fendi, Zegna and a plethora of other tastemaking high-fashion houses.
+Not if their recent shows were anything to go by.
+This season we’ll be seeing the return of longer, wider shorts, echoing a broader shift that has been taking place across all areas of menswear for some time.